STAT545-UBC-hw-2019-20/stat545-hw-almas2019/Hw04/Readme.md

 This HW relates to Tidy Data and Joins(for tables).
 It uses the gapminder dataset for parts 1 and 2.

-There are 3 main components of this assignment are:
+The 3 main components of this assignment are:
 1. Univariate data reshaping
     * Looking at Life Expectancy over time in wide and long formats
 2. Multivariate data reshaping: